shobrook/stackexplain/README.md

 # StackExplain

-Automatically explain your error messages in plain English using ChatGPT.
+Explain your error message in plain English using ChatGPT.
 Just run your file with the `stackexplain` command.

 ![Demo](demo.gif)

 ## Installation

-You can install StackExplain with pip:
+You can install `stackexplain` with pip:

 `$ pip3 install stackexplain`